confluentinc/ksql/docs-md/operate-and-deploy/installation/server-config/config-reference.md

 statements.

-When set to the default value, `true`, ksqlDB serializes the column value nested with a JSON object or an Avro record, depending on the format in use.
+When set to the default value, `true`, ksqlDB serializes the column value nested with a JSON object, Avro record, or Protobuf message, depending on the format in use.
 When set to `false`, ksqlDB persists the column value without any nesting.

 For example, consider the statement: